Finding a home after a repossession

 Many private landlords run credit checks on prospective tenants.
 If your home was repossessed because of mortgage arrears, it may be more difficult to find a landlord who is willing to rent to you.

-From November 2016, all landlords of privately rented properties must be registered with Rent Smart Wales.
-They must also obtain a license, or if they use an agent to manage their property, the agent must have a license.
-You can find out if a landlord is registered here.
+Since November 2016, all landlords of privately rented properties must be registered with Rent Smart Wales.
+They must also obtain a licence, or if they use an agent to manage their property, the agent must have a licence.

 Can I get a council or housing association place?

-In most areas, you can only get a council or housing association tenancy through a waiting list (the housing register).
-Some people are not eligible to apply, including most people from abroad, or people who are guilty of serious unacceptable behaviour (ie anti-social behaviour or serious rent arrears).
+In most areas, you can only get a council or housing association place through a waiting list (the housing register).
+Some people are not eligible to apply, including some people from abroad, or people who are guilty of serious unacceptable behaviour (for example, anti-social behaviour or serious rent arrears).

 To apply to go on the waiting list you’ll need to fill in an application form, which you can get from the council’s housing department, and provide ID and other documents.
 If you have problems applying, get advice.

 Waiting lists are often very long.
 How much priority your application is given will depend on your circumstances and how much accommodation is available in the area.
 In some areas there is a lot of accommodation available, but in other areas you may have little realistic hope of being offered a place at all.
 You will probably need to look at other options, such as renting from a private landlord, particularly if you need to find somewhere quickly.

 For more information about applying for a council or housing association place in Wales, click here.

 What other long-term options are there?